 The Trademarks Law Review: Romania

-Company names are dealt by the Registrar of Commerce, whereas .ro domain names are dealt by RoTLD.
+Company names are dealt with by the Registrar of Commerce, whereas .ro domain names are dealt with by RoTLD.

 iii Substantive law

 The matters related to trademarks and geographical indications are covered by Law No. 112/2020 for the modification of Law No. 84/1998.
 They are discussed in detail in this chapter.
 Company names and domain names will only be touched on briefly.

 The new trademarks law respects in general the provisions of Articles 4.1 and 4.3 of the Harmonisation Directive.
 In particular, it details the aspects related to Article 4(h), trademarks that have not been authorised by the competent authorities and are to be refused or invalidated pursuant to Article 6ter of the Paris Convention.
 In addition to the mandatory provisions, there is one additional situation of inherent registrability; namely, the marks that contain without the permission of the owner, the image or the name of a person enjoying fame in Romania.
 The exceptions are the ones of the Harmonisation Directive; namely, when the mark has acquired a distinctive character before the date of application for registration or before the date of submitting the request for cancellation and when the distinctive character was acquired after the date of application for registration but before the date of registration.
 The possibility that the mark has acquired a distinctive character before the date of submitting the request for cancellation is new.